blanket po vs standard po

 How to Create a Purchase Order with Precoro

-The Precoro Purchase Orders functionality is intuitive and time-efficient, even if we do say so ourselves.
+Precoro is purchase order software with intuitive and time-efficient functionailty, even if we do say so ourselves.
 But don’t take our word for it, check out how to create different order types in a matter of minutes:

 1) Go to the menu on the left and choose Purchase Order.